 So, before bidding on a short sale listing, you need to inquire with the seller or listing agent as to how they arrived at the listed price.
 Is it the fair market value of the home?
 Is it a shorted payoff amount that the lender will accept, or is it an estimate of what the borrower and/or Realtor hope the lender will accept?
 Is this loan part of the new HAFA program?
 Many questions, so little time.

-In any case, there are two main points that need to be stressed and need to be fully understood by the buyer:
+In any case, there are three main points that need to be stressed and need to be fully understood by the buyer:

 If you are looking to pick up a short sale at 50 cents on the dollar, you can unplug your computer right now.
 “Flippers” or wholesalers need not apply.
 Because of increased lending regulations, it is nearly impossible to ‘flip’ nowadays.
-There may be cities such as Las Vegas or Florida in which this may still happen, but not here in the Triangle Region of NC.
+There may be cities such as Las Vegas or Florida in which this may still happen, but not here in the Triangle area of North Carolina.

 Remember, however, that most times, lenders will discount off the market value and not off the value that is owed.
 So, a 10% discount off market value is definitely a deal because it could be 50% of what the Seller originally paid.
 You may not be able to buy a short sale and step into an equity position immediately, but it may open up the door to a home that you might not otherwise have been able to afford a few years ago.